If you are experiencing difficulties with the Online Registration, Online Help is available by clicking on the 'Help' icon.

 Payroll tax is a self-assessing tax, which requires employers to establish whether the level of their wages paid or payable requires them to register.
 An employer who is required to apply for registration must:

-Generally, an employer is liable to register for payroll tax where their taxable wages, either paid or payable throughout Australia, exceeds the full South Australian deduction entitlement and the employer pays wages in South Australia.
+Generally, an employer is liable to register for payroll tax where their taxable wages, either paid or payable throughout Australia, exceeds the South Australian threshold and the employer pays wages in South Australia.

-However, in the case where a member of a group of employers pays taxable wages in South Australia and the groups taxable wages exceed the threshold, registration is required, regardless of the wage level of the particular group member, as group members are not entitled to a direct deduction entitlement.
-Refer to the information regarding calculation of the deduction entitlement below for a detailed explanation.
+However, in the case where a member of a group of employers pays taxable wages in South Australia and the groups taxable wages exceed the threshold, registration is required, regardless of the wage level of the particular group member.

 Wages liable to payroll tax in South Australia are wages that are paid or payable anywhere by an employer to an employee in a particular month (the “relevant month”) provided those wages: